EmOne/STWINBoard_GUI_Android/README.md

 # STWIN Board GUI Android

-This repository contains the (ST WIN Board)[www.st.com/stwin] support source code.
+This repository contains the [ST WIN](www.st.com/stwin) board support source code.
 With this library contains the UI to configure the ST WIN board

 ## License